Parallel to the massacres they perpetrated in the occupied territories, the

 In Crimea (attributed to Ukraine by

-The staff of the killing commandos were quickly tested, psychologically, by the repeated and increasingly systematic massacres they had to commit.
-When, at the end of 1941, it was decided to kill the Jews of all occupied Europe, gas chambers were set up in the extermination centres in Poland.
-But in Ukraine, as in the rest of the Soviet Union, the Nazi Reich did not have the possibility, due to the proximity of the front, to install extermination centers.
-Most often, the railway network was unsuitable for deportation to extermination centers located in Poland.
-That is why the "Holocaust by bullets" continued in Ukraine until the end of the occupation of the country by the Wehrmacht, at the beginning of 1944.
+The staff of the killing squads were quickly psychologically tested by the repeated and increasingly systematic massacres they had to commit.
+When, at the end of 1941, it was decided to kill Jews from all over occupied Europe, gas chambers in extermination centers in Poland were devised.
+But in Ukraine, as in the rest of the Soviet Union, the Nazi Reich did not have the possibility, because of the proximity of the front, to install extermination centers.
+Most often, the railway network was inappropriate for deportation to extermination centers located in Poland.
+That is why the "Holocaust by bullets" continued in Ukraine until the end of the occupation of the country by the Wehrmacht at the beginning of 1944.
 Only about 20% of Ukrainian Jews were deported to Belzec, Sobibor and Auschwitz.
 The remaining 80% of the victims were killed by SS commandos or their auxiliaries.

 According to the Ukrainian historian

-The example of subcarpathic Ukraine shows that the Nazis murdered or had Jews assassinated as long as they could hold a part of the country.
-However, from the defeat at Stalingrad, retreat had been envisaged and, with it, the need to erase the traces of the crime.
+The example of subcarpathic Ukraine shows that the Nazis murdered or had murdered Jews as long as they could hold a part of the country.
+However, as soon as the defeat at Stalingrad was overlooked, retreat had been considered, and with it the need to erase the traces of crime.
 The Nazis were the first negationists.
-The SS loaded commandos, commanded by
+The SS charged commandos, commanded by

-'operation 1005', to find the places of the massacres and to remove the bodies of the victims.
-But the places of massacres were too numerous to be all found before the Red Army arrived.
-The killings had not only been carried out by the
+"operation 1005", to find the places of massacres and to make disappear the bodies of the victims.
+But the places of massacres were too numerous to be found before the Red Army arrived.
+The killings were not only by the

-In terms of archives, the Nazis could not either make all traces disappear.
+In terms of archives, the Nazis could not make all traces disappear either.
 Too many copies of the

 The areas of action of the Einsatzgruppen in the Soviet Union.

-Members of the Einsatzgruppen shooting at a group of men standing in a pit.
+Members of the Einsatzgruppen firing on a group of men standing in a pit.
 Circa 1941-1942.
 Location unknown.
 Photographer unknown.

-© USHMM, courtesy of Supplemental of the Austrian Centrifuge Plates
+© USHMM, courtesy of Dokumentationsarchiv from the Österreichischen Pin-ups

 Paul Blobel (1894-1951).
 Nuremberg, Germany, 1948.